 For any organization, the objective of visualization is not to convert data into images.
 The purpose of using a BI tool is to extract valuable insights from data represented in a visual format.

-Companies must select the right dashboard for their intended audience for effective data visualization.
-As a best practice, design the dashboard based on the following questions:
+Companies must select the right dashboard for their intended audience for effective visualizing data as a best practice, design the dashboard based on the following questions:

 - What challenges are we trying to address?